J4smith0601/Exploratory-Data-Analysis-Project/README.md

 - Ensure the database is properly loaded and accessible in SQLite Studio.

 **4. Run the Jupyter Notebook:**
-- Launch Jupyter Notebook by running:
+- Launch Jupyter Notebook and run all

 **5. Verify Installation:**
 To verify that the dependencies are correctly installed, you can run a Python script or open a Jupyter Notebook and import the libraries to ensure they are available.